th3jesta/ha-lcars/README.md

 </tr>
 </table>

+* If you want to host the font yourself, such as running a Home Assistant instance in a car or on an air-gapped network, you can learn how to download the font and install it from issue https://github.com/th3jesta/ha-lcars/issues/69.

 ## Known issues
 * Font and sidebar and header CSS styles only load when a dashboard has been loaded first.
 If you navigate directly to a non-dashboard page without loading a dashboard first, things will look pretty awful, though still functional.
 Simply load a dashboard and hit the back button.
 This is a quirk of the [card-mod](https://github.com/thomasloven/lovelace-card-mod) addon on which this theme relies, so it's outside my ability to fix.
 * card-mod classes do not work with Vertical Stack and Horizontal Stacks cards (though they do work with the cards they contain).
 This is a quirk of the [card-mod](https://github.com/thomasloven/lovelace-card-mod) addon on which this theme relies, so it's outside my ability to fix.
 There is, however, a hacky workaround I have identified though have opted to not include at this time.
 Please submit a feature request if you would like to see this included.